 Zero Waste Champion Award

-The Generation Zero school with the most recycling and composting (pound per student) will be recognized with a cash prize, a commemorative bench, a press event, and recognition at a UT football game!
-The 2014 Zero Waste Champion is Sims Elementary School.
+The Generation Zero school with the most recycling and composting (pound per student) will be recognized with a cash prize, a press event, and recognition at a UT football game!
+The 2017 Zero Waste Champion is Blazier Elementary School.